potamitis123/Chicago-Mosquito-Database/README.md

-Code for the paper 'Unveiling Mosquito Patterns in Chicago (2007-2024): A Data Analytics and Machine Learning Study, by Dr. Ilyas Potamitis in arXiv
+Code for the paper 'Unveiling Mosquito Patterns in Chicago (2007-2024): A Data Analytics and Machine Learning Study, by Dr. Ilyas Potamitis in https://hal.science/hal-04763207 and osf.io/9zv26

 original_cardal: the submissions for the winning solution of https://www.kaggle.com/c/predict-west-nile-virus .
 Assesment of each processing stage.
 The original code can be found here: https://github.com/Cardal/Kaggle_WestNileVirus